 Loss occurs without the anticipation of deriving income.
 If it is related to business operation, it is deductible.
 For example, the robbed monies on its way to bank are deductible.
 Refer to case Charles Moore & Co (WA) Pty Ltd v Federal Commissioner of Taxation.

-Each of the general permission is overridden by the general limitations below, unless it is specifically addressed by any other sections in Part D.
+Each of the general permissions can be overridden by the general limitations below unless specifically addressed by any other sections in Part D.